farzadafi/Design_Pattern/Abstract_Class/C_Seperated_Class_Composition/Readme.md

 2. The EmailExtractorReport, NumberExtractorReport, and WordExtractorReport classes extend the ExtractorReport class and define specific patterns for extracting email addresses, phone numbers, and words from the text file, respectively.

-3. The Main class is the entry point of the program.
+3. The main.Main class is the entry point of the program.
 It creates instances of the EmailExtractorReport, NumberExtractorReport, and WordExtractorReport classes, and invokes their prepareAndSendReport() methods with the path of the text file to be processed.
 Each report extractor reads the file, extracts the relevant data, and prints the